Tessellated:

 Frequently asked questions.

-• What patterns are suitable for my style of house?
+• What tessellated tile pattern suits my style of house?

-• Can I change the colours in a particular pattern?
+• Can I change the colours in a tessellated tile pattern?

-What determines a pattern’s suitability for a particular style of architecture is less the pattern itself than it is the colours that are used.
+Yes — all colours in any tessellated pattern can be customised.
+Because tiles are supplied as loose components, any colour in the range can be substituted or removed.
+What determines a pattern's suitability for a particular style of architecture is less the pattern itself than the colours used.

-• Do Olde English’s tessellated tiles need to be sealed?
+• Do tessellated tiles need to be sealed?

 • How much does it cost to lay tessellated tiles?